davidrangel77/01.02-git-madness/README.md

   Try the Friendly Spot for a craft beer or a burger.
 Their selection of beer is amazing.

   If you like authentic Chinese Food, Phoenix Cafe has the best Duck Three Ways.

+  Petter Pipper Pizza
+      I love this pizza, I grew up on it and sill love to eat it.
+  Pizza Hut
+      Also a classic favorite of mine.
+Cant go wrong with this.
+  CiCi's Pizza
+      A guilty pleasure of mine fosho.